hugsy/gef/docs/commands/tmux-setup.md

   * `screen-setup`

-Those commands will check whether GDB is being spawn from inside a `tmux` (resp. `screen`) session, and if so, will split vertically the pane, and configure the context to be redirected to the new pane, looking something like:
+Those commands will check whether GDB is being spawn from inside a `tmux` (resp. `screen`) session, and if so, will split the pane vertically, and configure the context to be redirected to the new pane, looking something like:

 ![](https://i.imgur.com/Khk3xGl.png)